AnimatedSwine37/animatedswine37.github.io/_posts/2024-02-02-p3r-modding-day-one.md

 > - Criware is used for music so making those mods should be very familiar
 > - Give modders time, we want to play the game too
 {: .prompt-info }

+## When will modding tools be ready?
+(READ THIS!!!)
+This is the big question and the answer is somewhere between a few hours and a day or two.
+Whilst we've worked hard to prepare the tools in time, there are still some final things to do before they are ready for the public.
+We don't want to release something half baked so please be patient.

+In the meantime you can use standard Unreal Engine tools to extract files and start looking into things if you'd like.
+(I'm not going to elborate more than that, if you already know what to do then go for it, otherwise please be patient and specific guides will come soon.)

+> Everything below will be true **when the tools are ready** not neccessarily right now (I will update this when that happens).
+{: .prompt-warning }

 ## What mod loader will we use?
 Traditionally Unreal Engine games either use no modloader, requiring users to manually place files in the game's folder, or use [Unverum](https://github.com/TekkaGB/Unverum).
 In contrast, the mainline PC Persona games have used [Reloaded](https://reloaded-project.github.io/Reloaded-II/).
 To keep things consistent, we will be using Reloaded for P3R.